Visyond/website-hugo/site/content/pricings/pricing-page.md

             isButtonEnterprise: false
           featuresListHeader: 'All in Standard, plus:'
           featureslist:
-            - title: Selective sharing
+            # - title: Selective sharing
-              tooltip: >-
+            #   tooltip: >-
-                Share only specific worksheets and/or dashboards with internal or external viewers.
+            #     Share only specific worksheets and/or dashboards with specific people to view or edit.
-            - title: Extended analysis functionality
+            # - title: Extended analysis functionality
-              tooltip: >-
+            #   tooltip: >-
-                More displayed drivers in Tornado analysis.
+            #     More displayed drivers in Tornado analysis.
 Two-way Sensitivity analysis.
 More iterations and distributions for Monte Carlo Simulations.
 Run Scenario analysis on any number of scenarios.
-        #     - title: Remove watermarks
-        #       tooltip: >-
-        #         Remove Visyond branding.
-        #     - title: Request White Labeling
-        #       tooltip: >-
-        #         White label the platform, and maintain your brand identity when serving your team or clients.
-Billed separately.
-        #     - title: Request on-premises installation
-        #       tooltip: >-
-        #         Install Visyond on your server.
-Billed separately.
           planCardIcon: /img/pricing/ADVANCED.png
-          limitsListHeader: 'Your get:'
+          limitsListHeader: 'You get:'
           limitsList:
             - limitTitle: 10 projects
               limitTooltip: The number of simultaneously active projects that you can work on.